rollinke-2026/MGS4071Capstone/README.md

 Traditional AI recruitment tools often unintentionally mirror human bias.
 This project is a merit-first screening engine designed to strip away demographic identifiers and focus exclusively on the intersection of candidate competencies and job requirements.

 ## Key Functionality

+Dataset Creation: Creation of a Syntehtic Dataset

+EDA: Standard EDA to understand the nature of the Dataset

 PII Scrubbing: Utilizes NLP to sanitize resumes by removing names, contact info, and demographic proxies.

 Weighted Skill Matching: Maps candidate experience to job descriptions using a customized similarity scoring algorithm.